keitaroinc/enabler/README.md

 **Enabler version command**

-When excuting this command we can get the working version of Enabler used for the project.
+When executing this command we can get the working version of Enabler used for the project.
 This command can be executed with:

 ```